redux-saga/redux-saga/docs/api/README.md

 - `task: Task` - A [Task](#task) object returned by a previous `fork`

+#### Notes

+`join` will resolve to the same outcome of the joined task (success or error).
+If the joined the task is cancelled, the cancellation will also propagate to the Saga executing the join effect effect.
+Similarly, any potential callers of those joiners will be cancelled as well.

 ### `cancel(task)`

 Creates an Effect description that instructs the middleware to cancel a previously forked task.